microsoft/health-architectures/docs/FHIR-Tools-Proxy.md

 ![Portal View](/assets/images/deployfhirproxy.png)

 - If you are using the Service Client with the proxy, you must be authenticated against an Azure AD Tenant where you can perform app registrations and grant API permissions.
-- For the Service client to work, you may use a secondary tenant and create the service principal in that tenant (again you must be able to perform app registrations and grant API permissions in the secondary tenant).
+    - You may use a secondary tenant and create the service principal in that tenant (again you must be able to perform app registrations and grant API permissions in the secondary tenant).
 - You may use oauth code flow and it should work; service principals will need additional permissions

 - Next you will be asked to choose an already existing resource group or to create a new resource group.
 (It’s probably best to create a new resource group) Should you choose to create a new resource group, the script will ask you to provide a name for the new resource group and enter the resource group location.